apache/karaf/assemblies/docker/README.md

   The supported platforms (OS/Arch) depend on the build's base image, in this case [adoptopenjdk:11-jre-hotspot](https://hub.docker.com/_/adoptopenjdk?tab=tags&page=1&name=11-jre-hotspot).
 ```

-For create the docker image from the SNAPSHOT version (from local distribution)
+To create the docker image from the SNAPSHOT version (from local distribution)
-you can execute the below command.
+you can execute the command below.
 Remember that before you can successfully run
-this command, you must have done the build of the project
+this command, you must build the project
 (for example with the command `mvn clean install -DskipTests`).
 For more info
 you can read: [Building Apache Karaf](https://github.com/apache/karaf/blob/master/BUILDING.md#building-apache-karaf)